rbontekoe/BAWJ/docs/src/chapter6.md

 ##### Step 1: Add and Test the Module Accounts.jl from GitHub.

-You can add package on GitHub.
-The package name must and on `.jl`.
-The add command of the package manager accepts a url as argument.
+You can add a package from GitHub.
+The package name must end on `.jl`.
+The add command of the package manager accepts a URL as an argument.

 Step | Action | Comment |
 | :--- | :--- | :--- |